Jake Tilson

-"Rooted in everyday culture and a pervading sense of place, Tilson’s practice spans publishing, cultural commentary, photography and audio work and often focuses on the unremarkable and the everyday whilst purposefully avoiding any sense of spectacle."

-"Jake Tilson has always been one of the more original voices in graphic design, his playful, multilayered work defying both convention and easy description."

 Early life and education

 Jake Tilson was born in London, the son of Joe Tilson and Joslyn Tilson (née Morton).
 His grandfather was Alastair Morton, who ran his father's business the Edinburgh Weavers, commissioning artists such as Ben Nicholson and Barbara Hepworth.
 Jake studied painting at Chelsea School of Art from 1976–79, and at the Royal College of Art from 1980–83.
 He won the Royal of Art Major Travelling scholarship and spent a year working in Paris, where he had his first one-person exhibition at Galerie J et J Donguy.

 Work

 In 1979 he set up the small independent press, The Woolley Dale Press, which enabled him to publish limited edition book works and the arts/literary magazine Cipher, helped by a grant from the Greater London Arts Association.
 After leaving college in 1983 he continued publishing, including the trilingual arts magazine, Atlas, which sold in 15 countries.
 Atlas became the name of his next independent press in 1993 which published his audio works and books such as 3 Found Fonts (2003).
 Throughout the 1990s Tilson exhibited widely and had a commercial dealer, the Nigel Greenwood Gallery in London.
 During this time his work was primarily collage based wall pieces and sculptural dioramas.
 He was Erna Plachte artist in residence at the Ruskin School of Drawing and Fine Art, Oxford University (1994–95) where he developed his website TheCooker (1994) as well as designing websites for the Laboratory at the Ruskin (1994) he designed websites for the Royal Institute of International Affairs (1995) and the Royal College of Art (1996).

 His most recent exhibition was at the Venice Architecture Biennale 2012, commissioned by Haworth Tompkins Architects as part of the Common Ground exhibition.